joelgibson/lievis/site/src/help.md

 ---
-title: LieVis Help
+title: Lievis Help
 toc: false
 ---

-Most of LieVis should be self-explanatory, but there are some more advanced features that can be used.
+Most of Lievis should be self-explanatory, but there are some more advanced features that can be used.

 ## Linking to visualisations